-- · Facility services carried out by group companies - Various other shared services, including finance and information technology, carried out by group companies - Staff of the insurance entities within NN Group in the Netherlands is employed by NN Insurance Personeel B.V.
-NN Schade is charged for its staff expenses by NN Insurance Personeel B.V., under a service level agreement.
+- · Facility services carried out by group companies for insurance and other entities - Various other shared services, including finance and information technology, carried out by group companies for insurance and other entities - Staff of the insurance entities within NN Group in the Netherlands is employed by NN Insurance Personeel B.V.
+NN Schade is charged for its staff expenses by NN Insurance Personeel B.V. under a service level agreement.
 Although these costs are not paid out in the form of salaries, they do have the character of staff expenses and they are therefore recognised as such.
-A staff provision for holiday entitlement and bonuses is recognised at NN Insurance Personeel.
+A staff provision for holiday entitlement and bonuses is recognised at NN Insurance Personeel B.V.
 Actual spending is charged to the NN Schade as per the contract with NN Insurance Personeel B.V. - Transactions between NN Group and NN Schade concerning the payment of tax, as NN Group heads the fiscal unity in the Netherlands - NN Re (Netherlands) N.V. carries out reinsurance activities of NN Schade - The transactions in financial instruments, namely shares, bonds, loans (excluding mortgage loans) and derivatives, are conducted via a management agreement with NN Investment Partners B.V.
-NN Investment Partners B.V. makes use of Nationale-Nederlanden Interfinance B.V. for the execution of the transactions involving derivatives - Zicht B.V. acts as an authorised agent for NN Schade - Mandema & Partners B.V., a group company of NN Group, acts as an authorised agent for NN Schade.
-Mandema and Partners B.V was sold in 2016.
-After the closing of this transaction in January 2017, Mandema & Partners B.V. is no longer part of NN Group - NN Bank is the servicing and originating partner for mortgage loans held by NN Schade
+NN Investment Partners B.V. makes use of Nationale-Nederlanden Interfinance B.V. for the execution of the transactions involving derivatives - Zicht B.V. acts as an authorised agent for NN Schade - NN Bank is the servicing and originating partner for mortgage loans held by NN Schade

-For intra-group outsourcing arrangements, a written service level agreement is normally in place - similar to the one used for external service providers-.
+For intra-group outsourcing arrangements, a written service level agreement is normally in place similar to the one used for external service providers.